 - What should you not say to HR?

-- Can you get a warning for gross misconduct?
+- Can you get fired for going to HR?

 What should you not say to HR?